 The below are the steps to think about when creating your own scholarship:

 It’s important to know what your budget is prior to offering a scholarship.
-This way, you can determine how many students you want to award, if their will be different value amounts for a 1st place or 2nd place and so forth.
+This way, you can determine how many students you want to award and if there will be different value amounts for a 1st place or 2nd place and so forth for your scholarship.

 Examples of places to raise funds:

-Crowdfund through Scholars.shop to accept donations from from friends, family, or employees
+Crowdfund to accept donations from from friends, family, or employees

 Contact your employer to see if they have a corporate giving program.
-Some companies will match employees donations
+Some companies will match employees donations, and match donations to scholarship funds!

-Contact the local newspaper to make the community aware of your efforts and ask for donations to collect through Scholars.shop
+Contact the local newspaper to make the community aware of your efforts and ask for donations.
+For information on collecting donations for your scholarship, see the link in our first bullet point

-If it’s for a school or community based organization, find a list of alumni to contact to ask for donations
+If it’s for a school or community based organization, find a list of alumni to contact to ask for donations.
+Using your resources and the people around you that feel strongly towards your scholarships mission is one of the best ways to raise funds for your scholarship.

-This helps you set the criteria of what kind of applicants you would like to support as well as what kind of questions you would like to include in applicants applications.
-On Scholars.shop, we ask for these three key terms that embody your mission so that students can easily find your scholarship by searching by key terms.
+This helps you set the criteria of what kind of applicants you would like to support as well as what kind of questions you would like to include in your scholarships application.
+When listing your scholarship, we ask for these three key terms that embody your mission so that students can easily find your scholarship by searching by key terms.
 Key terms also help students easily evaluate if they would be a good fit as an applicant.

 Example: If you have an organization that supports low income students and you are trying to encourage them to go into a STEM field, your key-terms could be: ‘Low-income’, ‘STEM’

-Determine if there is a minimum GPA, or test scores that you would like students to have and if you will require an interview during the selection process.
-Eligibility usually goes hand in hand with the scholarships goals and mission.
+Determine if there is a minimum GPA, or test score that you would like students to have.
+Also will there be an interview during the selection process?
+Eligibility criteria usually goes hand in hand with the scholarships goals and mission.

 Example: Minimum GPA is a 2.0 and we will require a phone interview